seanastricker/GauntletSim/docs/scope-creep.md

 ## NPC AI chats
 - NPCs talk like they would in real life (AI - RAG)
+- Send out google form to gather people's personalities / photos to add as NPCs

 ## Player Interaction
 - players have a special skill that gives other players boosts